 After working so hard to produce quality bunches, we reward the vines with good irrigation and a small amount of fertilizer for their well earned winter rest.

 July and August

-Prune back to 2 buds per shoot This is critical as how you prune will determine the amount of shoots and therefore the quality and yield for the next vintage.
+Prune back to 2 buds per shoot : This is critical, as to how you prune will determine the number of shoots and therefore the quality and yield for the next vintage.